-RIAs to comply with the BSA's Recordkeeping and Travel Rule and to file Currency Transaction Reports ("CTRs"), and will also subject RIAs to information sharing requests under Section 314 of the USA PATRIOT Act (and allow RIAs to make such requests).
+Other differences result from FinCEN's decision to include RIAs within the general definition of "financial institution" under the BSA's implementing regulations.
+This will (as discussed further below) require RIAs to comply with the BSA's Recordkeeping and Travel Rule and to file Currency Transaction Reports (CTRs), and will also subject RIAs to information sharing requests under Section 314 of the USA PATRIOT Act (and allow RIAs to make such requests).

-The required elements for an AML program in the Proposed Rule are not materially different from FinCEN's prior proposals.
-Notably, although FinCEN last year proposed a rule imposing Customer Due Diligence ("CDD") requirements on banks, broker-dealers and certain other financial institutions, 5 the Proposed Rule does not require RIAs to conduct any specific type of CDD or to develop a customer identification program ("CIP").
-Nevertheless, Know-Your-Investor procedures will remain an important aspect of any investment adviser's AML program, and the Proposed Rule states that FinCEN anticipates addressing this issue in the future through joint rulemaking with the SEC.
-Moreover, many RIAs whose programs are implemented by administrators may already have developed a CDD or CIP program.
+The required elements for an AML programme in the Proposed Rule are not materially different from FinCEN's prior proposals.
+Notably, although FinCEN last year proposed a rule imposing Customer Due Diligence (CDD) requirements on banks, broker-dealers and certain other financial institutions,5 the Proposed Rule does not require RIAs to conduct any specific type of CDD or to develop a customer identification programme (CIP).
+Nevertheless, Know-Your-Investor procedures will remain an important aspect of any investment adviser's AML programme, and the Proposed Rule states that FinCEN anticipates addressing this issue in the future through joint rulemaking with the SEC.
+Moreover, many RIAs whose programmes are implemented by administrators may already have developed a CDD or CIP programme.

-4. What Are the Required Elements of an AML Program?
+What are the required elements of an AML programme?

-The Proposed Rule outlines four minimum standards that an effective AML program must meet.

-Generally known as the "four pillars" of an effective AML program, these requirements are as follows:
+The Proposed Rule outlines four minimum standards that an effective AML programme must meet.
+Generally known as the "four pillars" of an effective AML programme, these requirements are as follows:

-- 1. The AML program must be embodied in written policies, procedures and internal controls.
-The AML program must be "reasonably designed to prevent the investment adviser from being used for money laundering or the financing of terrorist activities and to achieve and monitor compliance with" the BSA.
+1. The AML programme must be embodied in written policies, procedures and internal controls.
+The AML programme must be "reasonably designed to prevent the investment adviser from being used for money laundering or the financing of terrorist activities and to achieve and monitor compliance with" the BSA.
 What that will mean to regulators in the context of an investment adviser (as opposed to a bank or other financial institution) is yet to be seen, but it will likely turn on how the investment adviser addresses the specific risks presented by its business.
-In other words, regulators want to see a "risk-based" approach in the design of the program. - 2.
-The AML program must provide for independent testing.
-Such testing, designed to ensure that the program is functioning as intended, may be conducted by a qualified outside party, but alternatively may be conducted by employees of the RIA, provided those employees are not involved in the operation or oversight of the program.
+In other words, regulators want to see a "risk-based" approach in the design of the programme.

+- 2. The AML programme must provide for independent testing.
+Such testing, designed to ensure that the programme is functioning as intended, may be conducted by a qualified outside party, but alternatively may be conducted by employees of the RIA, provided those employees are not involved in the operation or oversight of the programme.
 The Proposed Rule requires testing on a "periodic basis," explaining that the frequency of testing will depend upon the RIA's assessment of the risks posed. - 3.
-The AML program must designate a compliance officer.
-The RIA must designate an individual or committee responsible for implementing and monitoring the operations and internal controls of the program, who is "knowledgeable and competent" regarding the regulatory requirements and the RIA's money laundering risks.
+The AML programme must designate a compliance officer.
+The RIA must designate an individual or committee responsible for implementing and monitoring the operations and internal controls of the programme, who is "knowledgeable and competent" regarding the regulatory requirements and the RIA's money laundering risks.
 Depending on the RIA's size and type of services, the compliance officer need not be dedicated full time to BSA compliance, but "should be an officer of the investment adviser." - 4.
-The AML program must provide ongoing training.
+The AML programme must provide ongoing training.
 Here again, the Proposed Rule does not dictate a one-size-fits-all approach.
 Rather, the nature, scope and frequency of training would be determined by the employees' responsibilities and the extent to which their functions bring them into contact with the BSA's requirements and possible money laundering.